ibrahimolukokun/NeoStream/README.md

 🚀 Features

-• Search for any movie by name
+- Search for any movie by name
-• Fetch real-time data from OMDB API
+- Fetch real-time data from OMDB API
-• Dynamic content rendering with clean UI
+- Dynamic content rendering with clean UI
-• Fully responsive layout for mobile and desktop
+- Fully responsive layout for mobile and desktop

 🛠 Tech Stack

 HTML5,
 CSS3,
 JavaScript (ES6),
-OMDB API,
+OMDB API

 📦 Installation